Add to collection

 DR STEFANO PAMPANIN

-I would say that starting from the beginning would be the basic skills of what an engineer should need which are basics of math, physics, chemistry; but is not just math and physics that you are going to use for, for example, a dynamic calculation - it is much broader than that.
+I would say that starting from the beginning would be the basic skills of what an engineer should need which are basics of math, physics, chemistry; but is not just math and physics that you are going to use for, for example, a dynamic1 calculation - it is much broader than that.
 Is the whole engineering mentality, which is a problem solver, and being hungry of looking at some other disciplines’ knowledge.
-So you get to work on finite element models, which are computational type of models.
+So you get to work on finite element2 models, which are computational type of models.

 And so it is fundamental that kids will have a basic concept well understood, not because they can write properly a multiple choice written test, but because they are very well understood in terms of complication and consequences of what they mean, and real life practical interpretation of those basic mathematical and physics law, because everything will be then going around.
 On a piece of an envelope someone should be able to sketch - properly - the design, by making a very quick assumption in the head, and those assumption are numerical calculation, approximation, very good understanding of units.
 Which means mathematical and physics and statics are behind those sketches.